daisy/reading-apps-ux-reqs/requirements/draft/user-reqs.md

 Priority: Must-have

-#### The user must be able to turn off justification and center-alignment of blocks of text.
+#### The user must be able to turn off justification and center-alignment of blocks of text

 Justification impacts readability and tracking.
 Fully justified text creates uneven spaces between words and letters, leading to "rivers of